Karlova Koruna Chateau: Reconstructions

 In the last years of the 19th century the chateau was rebuilt.
 Between 1908 – 1909 outbuildings were reconstructed according to the plans of Friedrich Ohmann.
 Master builder Josef Blecha jr. and architect Ludvík Lábler carried out another great re-adjustment between 1927 – 1928.

 After a fire in 1943 the chateau was repaired by SÚRPMO office in 1967.
 After 1990 the property was restituted to the Kinský family.

 Surroundings

 The Karlova Koruna chateau, situated on the top of small hill, was created as point de vue of the neighbouring park.
 Many remarkable species grow there – e.g. European black pine (Pinus nigra) or Turkish hazel (Corylus colurna).

 Santini-Aichel also designed nearby chapel of Saint John the Baptist (earlier The chapel of Annunciation).
 This hexagonal-shaped building used to serve as a family sepulchre.

-In early 19th century orangery designed by Kinský's master builder Heinrich Koch in Empire style was built.
+In the early 19th century, an orangery designed by Kinský's master builder Heinrich Koch in the Empire style was built.